Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Other -graded rings

 Turning to the cones of Betti tables, we may assume that $\kk$ is infinite by Lemma~\ref{lem:ground field}.
 Suppose that $\FF$ is a bounded free complex such that $\beta(\FF)\in \BBQ^{\cc}(S)$.
 By \cite[Theorem, p.\ 335]{miller-speyer}, the general translate of $\FF$ is homologically transverse to $R$, so $\beta(f^{*}\FF) = \beta(Lf^{*}(\FF))\in \BBQ^{\cc}(R)$ by Lemma~\ref{lem:general pairing}.
 Thus $Lf^{*}$ induces a map of cones $\BBQ^{\cc}(S)\to \BBQ^{\cc}(R)$.
 As a map of vector spaces, $Lf^*\colon \VV\to \VV$ is the identity map, and thus $ Lf^*(\BBQ^{\cc}(S))\subseteq \BBQ^{\cc}(R). $ It follows that $\BBQ^{\cc}(R)$ contains pure free complexes just as $Lf^*(\BBQ^{\cc}(S))$ does,

 To show that $\BBQ^{\cc}(R)$ is no larger than $Lf^*(\BBQ^{\cc}(S))$, it suffices to prove a decomposition result analogous to Theorem~\ref{thm:extremal rays refined}.
-But the proof of Theorem~\ref{thm:extremal rays refined} in the case of $\BBQ^{\cc}(S)$ works for $\BBQ^{\cc}(R)$ as well: indeed, much of the proof boils down to an analysis of degree sequences and pure Betti tables that are compatible with $\cc$, and these arguments go through unchanged.
+But the proof of Theorem~\ref{thm:extremal rays refined} in the case of $\BBQ^{\cc}(S)$ works for $\BBQ^{\cc}(R)$ as well.
+Indeed, Lemma~\ref{lem:combinatorial} boils down to an analysis of degree sequences and pure Betti tables that are compatible with $\cc$; these arguments make no reference to the ring $S$, and hence they go through unchanged.
 The other key inputs for the proof of Theorem~\ref{thm:extremal rays refined} are the positivity results derived from Theorem~\ref{thm:Phi} and Lemma~\ref{lem:refined positivity}.
 Theorem~\ref{thm:PhiX} plays the role of Theorem~\ref{thm:Phi}, and we can mimic the proof of Lemma~\ref{lem:refined positivity} to get an analogue for $R$-complexes that are compatible with $\cc$. \end{proof}

 \begin{example}[Curves] Let $C$ be a projective curve, and let $L$ be any line bundle on $C$ that is generated by global sections.
 Let $R$ be any homogeneous subring of $R' := \oplus_{i}H^{0}(L^{\otimes i})$ such that $R$ contains sections of $L$ that generate $L$.
+(For example, $R$ may fail to be Cohen-Macaulay or fail to be generated in degree $1$.)
 We claim that $\BBQ^2(R)=\BBQ^2(\kk[x_0,x_1])$.
 To see this note first that by Lemma~\ref{lem:ground field} we may assume that the ground field is infinite.
-It follows that there are two sections $x_{0},x_{1}$ of degree 1 in $R$ that generate $L$, so $R$ is a finite module over $S = \kk[x_{0},x_{1}].$ By~\cite[Corollary~4.5]{eis-schrey-chow} the finite map $f: C\to \PP^{1}$ induced by $x_{0}, x_{1}$ admits an Ulrich sheaf (one can take a general line bundle of degree genus$(C_{1})-1$ on a reduced component $C_{1}$ of $C$) so we may apply Theorem~\ref{cor:new graded rings}. \end{example}
+It follows that there are two sections $x_{0},x_{1}$ of degree 1 in $R$ that generate $L$, so $R$ is a finite module over $S = \kk[x_{0},x_{1}].$ By~\cite[Theorem~4.3]{eis-schrey-chow} the finite map $f: C\to \PP^{1}$ induced by $x_{0}, x_{1}$ admits an Ulrich sheaf (one can take a general line bundle of degree genus$(C_{1})-1$ on a reduced component $C_{1}$ of $C$) so we may apply Theorem~\ref{cor:new graded rings}. \end{example}

 \begin{example}[K3 surface in $\PP^5$] Let $R$ be the homogeneous coordinate ring of a K3 surface in $X\subseteq \PP^5$ that is the complete intersection of three quadrics.
-Since $X$ is a complete intersection, it admits an Ulrich bundle, and thus $\BBQ^3(R)=\BBQ^3(S)$.
-It then follows form Example~\ref{ex:1441} that there cannot exist an exact sequence of the form:
+Since $X$ is a complete intersection, it admits an Ulrich bundle~\cite[Theorem~2.5]{herzog-ulrich-backelin}, and thus $\BBQ^3(R)=\BBQ^3(S)$.
+It then follows from Example~\ref{ex:1441} that there cannot exist an exact sequence of the form:

 \end{example}